 With over 4,500 items in its growing collection, the Fae Dougan Library is a unique and rich resource for the Jungian community in Oregon.
 A trove of books and hundreds of recordings of OFJ events are available for loan to members.
 The Library’s reserve collection includes core Jungian texts as well as Jungian journals such as the The Journal of Analytical Psychology.
 These resources are available during Library hours, which can be found here.

 Explore OFJ’s collection by Searching the Catalog – and if you have a deep connection to books and scholarship, consider becoming a Library volunteer.

 From the outset, Oregon Friends of Jung has been committed to supporting the inner work of our members through access to Jungian literature and recordings.
-OFJ’s first Librarian, Fae Dougan, recalls the Library’s humble beginnings (“it was just a shoe box”); but the collection has expanded enormously over succeeding decades and is now able to meet the needs of scholars and therapists, as well as those who have embarked upon a path of independent learning.
+OFJ’s first Librarian, Fae Dougan, recalled the Library’s humble beginnings (“it was just a shoe box”); but the collection has expanded enormously over succeeding decades and is now able to meet the needs of scholars and therapists as well as those who have embarked upon a path of independent learning.

 - The Journal of Analytical Psychology

 - Jung Journal (formerly, the San Francisco Jung Institute Library Journal)

 - Psychological Perspectives

 Copies of the Collected Works are also available in the lending collection, which includes the major (and many lesser known) works by Jung and his followers, as well as key works in the study of mythology and culture.

 The lending collection includes MP3-format recordings of nearly all of OFJ’s public programs – extending back to the mid-1970s.
 Among these recordings are presentations by some of the most distinguished of Jung’s early followers.